a2-4am/passport/README.md

 ## History

 In-development (unreleased)
+- NEW: patchers/t00_sigcheck.a (fixes
+  Hardball, Law of the West)
 - NEW: patchers/pfs.pascal.a (fixes
   pfs:* Pascal titles)
 - NEW: patchers/pfs.prodos.a (fixes
   pfs:* ProDOS titles)
 - IMPROVED: patchers/ea.a (fixes
   Boulder Dash II) (by qkumba)
+- IMPROVED: patchers/sigcheck.a (fixes
+  Inca, Holy Grail)
+- Detect extra wide tracks anywhere, not just on track 6

 2021-09-04
 - IMPROVED: patchers/universale7.a